(The Married Priest or the Hesitation Waltz by Rene Magritte)

-Episode 5: A Blooming Flower is now available where ever you listen to podcasts, including iTunes, Stitcher, and Google Play.
+Episode 2.5 – The Owl in the Fountain is now available where ever you listen to podcasts, including iTunes, Stitcher, and Google Play.
 First time listening?
-Here is Episode 1.
+You can start with Series 1, Episode 1.
 Subscribe to stay up to date as the mystery unfolds.
-After listening to Episode 5, listeners are encouraged to explore companion materials below.
+After listening to Series 2, Episode 5, listeners are encouraged to explore companion materials below.

 For this episode I spent a lot of time at the Barton Public Library.
 Built in 1892, the Barton Public Library sits in the town square.
 The library is one of 234 libraries in the state of New Hampshire.
 In fact, not only does New Hampshire have a library for each of its 234 communities, but it is home to the oldest state library in the country.
 Check out this report from NHPR, New Hampshire’s NPR local affiliate, on the state library’s 300th birthday.

 The library is the setting for a humble stakeout I conduct in order to meet my supposed double, someone locals have been seeing regularly at various locations around town.
 The appearance of a double, or doppelgänger (German for double walker or goer), is a subject that has been written about or alluded to throughout human history.